 Holiday traditions theme

-This is an excellent activity to involve your families in the learning experience and expose your children to new holiday traditions.
+This is an excellent activity to partner with families in the learning experience and expose your children to new holiday traditions.
 Have the children tell the class about their family holiday traditions—food, gifts, books, songs, and celebrations.
 Ask them to bring at least one element of their tradition to show or share with the class.

 Gingerbread theme